Private health insurance rebate

 The Private Health Insurance Rebate reduces your insurance premiums, making private health insurance more affordable.
 It is income tested and your rebate percentage entitlement is reduced as your income increases, as shown in the following table:

-From 1 April 2018 the below rebates apply:
+As at 1 April 2019 the below rebates apply:

 |Tier||Income for Medicare levy surcharge purposes||Age less than 65||Age 65-69||Age 70+|